WilliamY97/LearningJournal/uWaterloo/ECE224/Lesson3.md

 3) **Data Transfer** Once the producer has the data and the consumer is ready for the data, how is the timing (synchronization) of the transfer handled?

+## Synchronization

+**Synchronization** For our purposes, synchronization refers to the interaction required to make two entities (with different views of time) interact.

+**Active Synchronization** One of the entities is capable of **forcing** a change in the operational characteristics of the other.
+Ex.
+Setting an interrupt signal can force the processor to execute the interrupt service routine.

+**Passive Synchronization** One of the communicating entities signals a request for service, however the entity receiving the request is not forced to respond.

+## Synchronization Needs

+**Active, demand-oriented service** The event at one of the peers must be serviced.
+This could be implemented as an interrupt.

+**Passive, request-oriented service** The event at one of the pers may be serviced.
+One side keeps testing the other to see if an event has occured.

+## Generation

+Data generation requires action by producer - creation can be initiated by producer/consumer

+**Spontaneous Sources** Data is produced in the device independent of the actions of the consumer accepting the data.

+**Consumer Sensitive Sources** Data is produced by the device only after the previous data has been consumed by the consumer.

+**Consumer Responsive Sources** Data is produced by the device only after requested by the consumer